 The miners at Ludlow celebrated Greek Orthodox Easter on Sunday 19th April 1914, they enjoyed baseball games and held a dance.
 The camp was well organised and run by Greek-born union organiser Louis Tikas.

 Co.
 Sligo born, Major Patrick Hamrock, a bar owner in Denver, who commanded the detachment of the Colorado National Guard overlooking the miners camp, was in charge.
-His military career included the massacre of Indians at Wounded Knee in 1890, while he had also fought in the blood-soaked American/Filipino war at the turn of the century.
+His military career included the massacre of Native Americans at Wounded Knee in 1890, while he had also fought in the blood-soaked American/Filipino war at the turn of the century.

 A dispute arose over the whereabouts of a missing Italian miner.
 Hamrock and Tikas who knew each other met up to try to find a solution on the Sunday evening.
 Earlier, Hamrock had ordered a machine gun to be put in place on the hill above the tent colony.
 If he was intent on finding a solution with Tikas, this was an inexplicable move by Hamrock!
 Trust disappeared, tension increased and the talks broke down as armed men on both sides took up positions.